-In a discussion of the history of art in Israel, one cannot ignore the influence of the contemporary mass media.
-As a social field that is not directly dependent upon “high” art, and unlike art consumption via museums and galleries that have limited public influence, the mass media have a much wider impact on the public.
-One can discern that the local mass media create an affinity between the representations of men from different social groups.
-For example, it is important to understand the ways in which images of men of Ethiopian origin are constructed in the media and how these are actively linked with the construction of Mizrahi masculinity (Yosef, 2010).
-Nevertheless, in the various local media in Israel there are many more representations of Mizrahi men than of men of Ethiopian descent.
-In this context, one can apply the term “symbolic annihilation”, coined by media scholars Amit Kama and Anat First, meaning a mechanism to exclude groups from the daily reality that adversely affects their visibility in the media and art, and thus their general social-public power.
-Symbolic annihilation is a clear expression of unequal power relations in society (Kama and First 2015: 89): Clearly, Israeli men of Ethiopian descent are underrepresented in the media, but even when they do appear, the representations are mostly negative or stereotypical.
-As Kama and First note, through the theories of representation, one can understand that photography and the media do not reflect reality nor do they re-represent it, but actually create and construct reality (ibid: 82).
+Any discussion of the history of art in Israel cannot ignore the influence of mass media.
+As a social field not directly dependent on ‘high’ art, and differing from museums and galleries, which have limited influence on the public, contemporary mass media has a much wider impact on the public.
+It also has the power to create affinity or difference between representations of men from different social groups.
+For example, it is important to understand how media images of men of Ethiopian origin resemble or contrast those of Mizrahi masculinity.
+Still, there are far more representations of Mizrahi than of Ethiopian men in local Israeli media.
+In this context, one can speak of ‘symbolic annihilation’, a term coined by media scholars Amit Kama and Anat First to signify a mechanism that excludes certain groups from daily reality by reducing their visibility in media and art, and by extension, their general social-public power.
+Such a process clearly betokens unequal power relations in society.
+Israeli-Ethiopians are definitely underrepresented in the media, and even when they do appear, they are generally represented in negative or stereotypical ways.
+As Kama and First note, theories of representation help us understand that photography and the media do not reflect or re-represent reality, but rather create and construct it.